Johan-dutoit/react-native-timeline-feed/README.md

 # IMPORTANT

 Migrating from [react-native-timeline-listview](https://github.com/thegamenicorus/react-native-timeline-listview)?
-Note the following breaking changes:
+Use version `1.0.1` of this package and note the following breaking changes:

 - `innerCircle` to `innerCircleType`
 - `options` to `flatlistProps`